 The Azuero Eco Foundation supports students, scientists, and educators doing research related to our mission by providing opportunities for field work on the Azuero.
 The students and their post-graduate and PhD counterparts are able to see their findings applied and tested in local communities and shared with a growing network worldwide.
 These visitors form a very important part of our community and make incredible contributions to our organization’s work.

 We invite interested students, scientists and educators to inquire regarding opportunities for independent research projects and participation in Azuero Eco Foundation programs.

 For those individual volunteers, interns, and students interested in pursuing an independent research project with the Azuero Eco Foundation, it is preferable that you have:

 - An ability to converse in Spanish

 - A faculty advisor or mentor that will collaborate with you on your project

 - A minimum length of stay on the peninsula of 2 weeks.
-In general we find that it takes at least this long to begin to understand environmental issues on the peninsula and complete a finished academic work (thesis, project report, etc.) that will be valuable to both yourself and AEP.
+In general we find that it takes at least this long to begin to understand environmental issues on the peninsula and complete a finished academic work (thesis, project report, etc.) that will be valuable to both yourself and the Azuero Eco Foundation.